MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/2-exercise-setup.md

 1. Select your subscription, and then select **Connect**.

-1. When you receive a status of **Connected**, close all open panels to return to **Azure Sentinel | Data connector**.
+1. When you receive a status of **Connected**, close all open panels to return to **Microsoft Sentinel | Data connector**.

 :::image type="content" source="../media/07-azure-sentinel-connector.png" alt-text="Screenshot of the Azure Sentinel connector." border="true":::

 > [!Note]
-> The connector for Azure Activity could take 20 minutes to send data in Azure Sentinel.
+> The connector for Azure Activity could take 20 minutes to send data in Microsoft Sentinel.
 You can proceed with rest of the steps and with other units of this module.